Muslimgauze: Political beliefs

-Jones originally claimed Muslimgauze was formed in response to Operation Peace of the Galilee, Israel's 1982 invasion of Lebanon to stem attacks from Palestinian Liberation Organization guerrillas stationed in South Lebanon.
+Jones originally claimed Muslimgauze was formed in response to Operation Peace of the Galilee, Israel's 1982 invasion of Lebanon.
 This event inspired Jones to research the conflict's origins, which grew into a lifelong artistic focal point, and he became a staunch supporter of the Palestinian cause, and often dedicated recordings to the Palestinian Liberation Organization or a free Palestine.
 Jones's research further grew to encompass other conflict-ridden, predominantly Muslim countries including Afghanistan, Pakistan, Chechnya, Iran, and Iraq.
 He concluded that Western interests for natural resources and strategic-political gain were root causes for many of these conflicts and should Western meddling halt, said regions would stabilise.

 Jones frequently netted criticism for never having visited the Middle East.
 He said in a 1994 interview, "I don't think you can visit an occupied land.
 It's the principle.
 Not until it's free again."

-References in dedications, album, and track titles suggest Jones had researched the conflict regions in the Middle East, as well as Chechnya, Afghanistan, India, Pakistan, and Indonesia, among others.
-Musical references also extended to other creeds and ethnicities including Hindus, Tibetan Buddhists, and Sri-Lankans.
+References in dedications, album, and track titles suggest Jones had researched the conflict regions in the Middle East, as well as Chechnya, Kashmir, Afghanistan, India, Pakistan, and Indonesia, among others.
+He opposed the oppression of and dedicated pieces to Tibetan Buddhists and Tamil Tigers.

 When asked what he would do if conflicts in the Muslim world were peaceably resolved, Jones replied his music would champion other conflict regions such as China's occupation of Tibet.

+Simon Crab of Bourbonese Qualk described Jones as "naturally Conservative and quite right-wing," noting that Jones admired Margaret Thatcher during his youth.
+Though Crab states, "I suspect a lot of this was just to be contrary."

 Discography

-Jones released over 90 original albums on 32 different record labels, creating nearly 2,000 original compositions.
+During his lifetime, Jones released over 90 original albums on 32 different record labels, creating nearly 2,000 original compositions.
 Many of his pieces were inspired by political facts or events.
-Many of his releases have been re-pressed as, after 1994, most of his albums were released in limited editions of 200–1,000.
+Many of his releases have been re-pressed as, after 1994, most of his albums were released in limited editions of 200–1,000 copies.